aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/rollback.rst

     lab git:(master) git revert HEAD

 A window will pop up asking you to enter a commit message.
-Let’s just stick with the default.
+Let’s stick with the default.
 Hit **Ctrl-X** to save.

 .. code-block:: bash